Pelosi holds open option of another term as House Dem leader | Times Leader

 “Nonetheless, we still think we have a chance to win this,” she said.
 “Nobody would have ever expected that we would be this close.
 Well, we expected it.”

-On the GOP side, House Republican leader Kevin McCarthy is seeking to become House speaker if his party prevails, but the disappointing showing in the midterms and calls for a new direction.
+On the GOP side, House Republican leader Kevin McCarthy is seeking to become House speaker if his party prevails, but the disappointing showing in the midterms has created turmoil for leaders and calls for a new direction.
 Former President Donald Trump’s effect on the 2022 races is also being hotly debated as he prepares to announce another run.

 Pelosi on Sunday said she believed that President Joe Biden should run for a second term, citing his legislative accomplishments such as the bipartisan infrastructure law and the Inflation Reduction Act as well as the creation of millions of jobs under his watch.